 \subsubsection{Haff's cooling law}

-In this section, we will try to observe Haff's cooling law numerically, which is first proposed by Haff in \cite{Haff1983}.
+In this section, we numerically observe Haff's cooling law, which was first proposed by Haff in \cite{Haff1983}.
 The governing equation for Haff's cooling law is the same as the heating source problem as \eqref{eq:HeatBoltz} with $\epsilon = 0$.
-Haff's law implies that for the gas composed of inelastic hard spheres, the temperature in the spatially homogeneous problem will evolve as
+Haff's law states that for a gas composed of inelastic hard spheres, the temperature in the spatially homogeneous problem evolves as

-Different from the Maxwell molecules, the decay speed here is $\mO(t^{-2})$.
-Here $\gamma_0$ is a positive constant depending on the value of $e$.
+Unlike for Maxwell molecules, the decay speed here is $\mO(t^{-2})$.
+Here, $\gamma_0$ is a positive constant depending on the value of $e$.
 We refer \cite{Hu2019, Filbet2013} for more details of this numerical test.
-The nondimensionalized HS collision model has the form